 Financial Statements

 Type of auditors' report issued: Unmodified

 Internal control over financial reporting:

-• Material weaknesses identified? yes no
+• Material weaknesses identified? yesx no

-• Significant deficiencies identified that are not considered to be material weaknesses? yes no
+• Significant deficiencies identified that are not considered to be material weaknesses? yesx no

 Noncompliance material to the financial statements noted? yes x no

 Federal Awards

 Type of auditors' report issued on compliance for major programs: Unmodified

 Internal control over major programs:

-• Material weaknesses identified? yes no
+• Material weaknesses identified? yesx no

-• Significant deficiencies identified that are not considered to be material weaknesses? x yes no
+• Significant deficiencies identified that are not considered to be material weaknesses? x yes

+Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance? x yes no